 oil (sunflower, lard)

-4 large slices of bacon, chopped into small pieces
+4 large slices of bacon, chopped into small pieces (optional)

-1 tsp sweet paprika powder
+1 tsp sweet Hungarian paprika

-1 cup of cold meat stock
+2 cup cold meat stock

 1 tsp caraway seeds